navkar/Predictions/README.md

 * **Spirituality movement** starting in India.
   - Someone like `Vivekananda` or `Bhagat Singh` will be born and shall be lead the spirituality movement.
   - Meditation/'Awakening beings' movement will start in India.
 (Rig Veda references)

+> “One should, perform karma with nonchalance without expecting the benefits because sooner of later one shall definitely gets the fruits.” ― Rig Veda

 * India shall be renamed to `Bharath`.
 * Significant possibility of India becoming vegetarian only (completely meat free)
   - Lot of products with fake meat shall be in vogue.